matplotlib/matplotlib/doc/devel/outline.rst

 submission, you can put them here.
 As the author cleans them up or addresses them, they should be removed.

-mathtext user's guide (reviewd by JDH)
+mathtext user's guide-- reviewd by JDH
 --------------------------------------

-This looks good -- there are a few minor things to close the book on this chapter.
+This looks good (see :ref:`mathtext-tutorial`) -- there are a few minor things to close the book on this chapter.

 #.
 The main thing to wrap this up is getting the mathtext module
 ported over to rest and included in the API so the links from the